bentonc/ct-agent/project-prompt.md

 provide dynamic memory retrieval and augmentation to support a seamless, evolving stream of thought.

 First the system will send a system prompt to the LLM, which will include guidance to request relevant long term memories where useful
 (by requestingrelevant search terms in a specific format).
+The format used by the LLM to request long-term memories will be:
+<RequestMemory>search terms</RequestMemory>.
 Then the system will enter into an infinite loop which will:

 1. Request a prompt from the user and send it to the LLM.
 2. Store the input and output of the LLM in the MongoDB database.